Utilities in an Outdoor Kitchen

 So you've found the perfect site and designed an efficient layout with plenty of storage, now you need to lay the groundwork to make the outdoor kitchen work.
 It's time to address your utilities, power, water and gas.
 This is where it really pays to bring in the professionals, and you'll probably have to in order to get the inspections necessary for your building permits.

 Electricity is essential in any outdoor kitchen.
 If you're planning to install a grill, you'll need to wire for task lighting or for an outlet to plug in a light fixture.
-You may wish to plug in appliances like an ice maker or outdoor dishwasher.
+You may wish to plug in appliances like an ice maker, refrigerator or outdoor dishwasher.

-An experienced electrician will not only know the codes inside and out they'll know about the requirements of GFCI (ground fault circuit interrupted) outlets.
-It's a good idea to put the outdoor kitchen on its own GFCI circuit board inside your house because it's far simpler to reset the system from indoors than trying to crawl behind an undercounter appliance to hit the reset button on a buried outlet.
+An experienced electrician will not only know the codes inside and out they'll know about the requirements of GFCI (ground fault circuit interrupter) outlets.
+It's a good idea to put the outdoor kitchen on its own GFCI circuit board inside your house because it's far simpler to reset the system from indoors than trying to crawl behind an under an appliance to hit the reset button on a buried outlet.

 Most outdoor kitchen designers suggest including a sink in your plans.
 "Even if you only run cold water to it, a sink helps a lot when it comes to resale," says landscape architect Richard Gibney of Gibney Design Groups.
 "If you do run hot water, you'll have to insulate the entire run of pipe."